mikehuntemann/9x16/03-network-attached-media/05-what-does-the-network-want.md

 Based on their metrics, Facebook senses that "communal watching" amplifies the experience of watching video content, shared videos from friends are watched 40% longer, live videos together with friends result in longer watch times and have in general up to 6x the engagement.

 So one could say that you watch videos because your friends have watched it, you watch longer because you watch it with your friends, and in the end you chat more about it, because you are talking to you friends.
-As a conclusion it seems that for time efficency reasons you shouldn't have friends on the internet.
+As a conclusion it seems that for time efficiency reasons you shouldn't have friends on the internet.
 Or as Wendy Chun stated: "Friends are a leaky technology."

 So how different is YouTube without having a network of friends attached?